 Setting up the Jira/Eyes integration

 This article describes how to enable and configure the integration of Jira with Eyes.
 This must be done by a user with Team admin rights.
-Once the required information is performed, you will see the option to create and link to a Jira issue in the Test editor or Step editor Create issue dialog.
+Once the required setup is performed, you will see the option to create and link to a Jira issue in the Test editor or Step editor Create issue dialog.

 To set up Jira integration with Eyes, you need to provide three pieces of information:

-- The Jira Server URL of your Jira project
+- The URL of the Jira Server

 - The ID of your Jira project